gowthamkishore3799/ml-model/readme.md

-> **Note**: Initially, the code was maintained in a separate [repository](https://github.com/orgs/CSE-5160/repositories).
+> **Note**: Initially, the code was maintained in a local codebase.
 It has now been consolidated here for better visibility and accessibility.